-I’m a husband, pastor, and bookworm in northwestern PA.
+I’m a husband, father, pastor, and bookworm in northwestern PA.
 I started this site as a platform for creating and curating solid resources that make for solid men and women of wisdom, virtue, discipline, and faith.

 After studying theology and political philosophy in college, I attended Shepherds Theological Seminary in Cary, NC, where I received my Master of Divinity, as well as training with the Association of Certified Biblical Counselors.
 Now, I’m a pastor in Pennsylvania, where I’m teaching and leading a congregation of believers as we strive to more faithfully know, love, and follow Christ.
 My wife and I enjoy playing music, serving our church together, going on adventures with friends, and discussing the permanent things in life.